aozaki-kuro/archive-guide/README-Windows.md

 ### 🚩 Stream Recorder

-This is a plugin which can directly grab the stream.
+For other streaming playforms, this is a plugin which can directly grab the stream.
 It did a great job in the **SUISEI "POWER" LIVE**.
 I successfully saved the live-record edition using this plugin.

 The details were written in the plugin, **read before use**, *the plugin does not support encrypted HLS stream*.
 You might have to refresh and grab for several times until you see the higher resolution.

-> Be careful, don't refresh the streaming page or the recording session will interupt.
+> Be careful, don't refresh the streaming page or the recording session will be interuptted.

-And it does not work with `YouTube`, so you still need `streamlink`.
+Reminder that it does not work with `YouTube`, so you still need `streamlink` for no-archive Youtube streams.

 ---

 ### ☁ Uploading

-In this project I use `OneDriveUploader` since I stored everything in a 5TB OneDrive Business Account.
+In this project I use `OneDriveUploader` since I stored everything in a 5TB OneDrive Business Account, but you can use whichever cloud storage service you like.

 Download the `.exe` file from [here](https://github.com/MoeClub/OneList/blob/master/OneDriveUploader/amd64/win/OneDriveUploader.exe) and put it in your `PATH` folder.